The Short Answer

 There is no published schedule from Rightmove detailing exactly when alert emails are dispatched.
 The timing is opaque by design, and it varies by region, search volume, and platform load.

-There is another limitation to Rightmove's alert emails that most renters never notice: each email displays a maximum of 14 properties, even if more listings match your criteria.
+There is another limitation to Rightmove's alert emails that most renters never notice: a single email shows only a limited selection of the properties that match your search, not necessarily every new listing.

-Properties that don't make the cut in the initial alert may be included in a later email, but that means an additional delay on top of the existing batch timing.
+Properties that don't appear in the initial alert may be included in a later email, but that means an additional delay on top of the existing batch timing.
 If you have broad search criteria in a busy area, you could be missing newly listed properties entirely until the next alert cycle.

 Rightmove App Push Notifications vs Email